xojoc/useragent/README.md

   * browsers: [browser.go](browser.go)
   * crawlers: [crawler.go](crawler.go)

-If you need support for a particular user agent just open an issue :).
+If you think *useragent* doesn't parse correctly a particular user agent string, just open an issue :).

-# Why?
+# Why this library?
 *useragent* doesn't just split the user agent string and look for specific strings like other parsers, but it has specific parser for the most common browsers/crawlers and falls back to a generic parser for everything else.
 Its main features are:

  * Simple and stable API.
  * High precision in detection of the most common browsers/crawlers.
  * Detects mobile/tablet devices.
  * OS detection.
- * URL with more information about the user agent (usually its home page).
+ * URL with more information about the user agent (usually its the home page).
  * [Security](http://godoc.org/github.com/xojoc/useragent#Security) level detection when reported by browsers.